mark579/bicicletas-bogota-design/design.md

 In the diagram there are three main sets components.
 The client side applications, the backend services and the Database.

-I'll give a brief overview of each and it's responsiblities.
+I'll give a brief overview of each and it's responsibility.

 ### Client Applications